Example Of A Symbol In Poetry

 Examples of Symbols in Poetry Across Various Themes

-Let's delve into specific examples of symbols used in poetry across a range of themes:
+Let's walk through specific examples of symbols used in poetry across a range of themes:

 1. Nature as Symbol: Nature frequently appears as a symbolic backdrop in poetry, often reflecting the poet's emotional state or offering commentary on human existence.